bormaxi8080/osint-timeline/DRAFT.md

 OmiRoute.
 Never stop coding.
 Free MIT AI gateway: one endpoint, 352 providers (150+ free), 1200+ models Kimi, Claude, GPT, Gemini, GLM, DeepSeek, MiniMax.
 Works with Claude Code, Codex, Cursor, OpenCode, Cline & Copilot.
 Quota-aware auto-fallback, RTK+Caveman compression saves 15-95% tokens, MCP/A2A, Desktop/PWA.
 Built by 550+ contributors: https://github.com/diegosouzapw/OmniRoute

 Video Scraping APIs.
 A collection of APIs for scraping video metadata, engagement stats, and public video data across multiple platforms: https://github.com/cporter202/video-scraping-apis

+You can run one Claude Code session in a terminal.
+GraphCode lets you run ten - connected, unattended, and still yours to attach to and correct mid-run.
+Each node is a unit of work inside a real CLI coding-agent session; each edge is a hand-off, message, or spawn between them.
+They are live terminals, not headless jobs: https://github.com/scgopi/GraphCode

 LeapMux.
 A terminal works fine for one or two coding agents side-by-side.
 At three or four - one refactoring, one on tests, one chasing a failing build - shell tabs stop helping: you lose track of which one owns which branch, the agents clobber each other's working tree, and a stray tmux crash or dev-box reboot means re-launching each agent with `--resume` and rebuilding the layout by hand: https://github.com/leapmux/leapmux